RZA Is Producing A Movie About The Life Of Ol’ Dirty Bastard

 The world is finally getting an O.D.B. movie.
 The Hollywood Reporter reports that one of rap’s most dynamic — and most tragic — figures, the late Russell Tyrone Jones, aka Ol’ Dirty Bastard, will be the latest of the genre’s kings to wind up on the silver screen.

-O.D.B. rose to fame as a founding member of the Wu-Tang Clan collective, largely comprised of Staten Island rappers and producers, though Jones hailed from Brooklyn.
+ODB. rose to fame as a founding member of the Wu-Tang Clan collective, largely comprised of Staten Island rappers and producers, though Jones hailed from Brooklyn.
 Where other members were known for their precision and clarity, O.D.B. was the wild card, his rapping filled with unpredictable phrasing and inflection.
-On his Wu-Tang tracks, and on his solo records — including 1995’s Return to the 36 Chambers: The Dirty Version — one never knew what would come next.
+On his Wu-Tang tracks, and on his solo records — including 1995’s Return To The 36 Chambers: The Dirty Version — fans never knew what would come next.

 Any man honest enough to call himself “Old Dirty Bastard” has my undying respect.